insad/DigitalPalette/tutorials/tutorial_English.md

 Data file with this format contains the hex code, RGB and HSV values of colors.
 This type of file can be opened by editors.

 3. Swatch File Format (*.aco)
-Data file with this format contains twenty-five colors, including five harmonious colors and twenty deuterogenic colors. **Note that** the sequence of colors in swatch are: 1-5 selected harmonious colors (prefixed "N"); 6-10 colors with same hue and 100% saturation and lightness values (prefixed "F"); 11-15 colors with same hue and 50% saturation, 100% lightness values (prefixed "S"); 16-20 colors with same hue and 100% saturation, 50% lightness values (prefixed "V"); and 21-25 colors with same hue and 50% saturation and lightness values (prefixed "H").
+Data file with this format contains twenty-five colors, including five harmonious colors and twenty colors derived from them. **Note that** the sequence of colors in swatch are: 1-5 selected harmonious colors (prefixed "N"); 6-10 colors with same hue and 100% saturation and lightness values (prefixed "F"); 11-15 colors with same hue and 50% saturation, 100% lightness values (prefixed "S"); 16-20 colors with same hue and 100% saturation, 50% lightness values (prefixed "V"); and 21-25 colors with same hue and 50% saturation and lightness values (prefixed "H").

 ## Import Colors (Swatches)
 Currently DigitalPalette can import color data in DigitalPalette Json File Format.
 You could import color swatches into general image processing softwares, such as GIMP and Photoshop.